Welcome

 About me

-I am Chinese and have been living abroad for many years.
-I finished my undergraduate study in a coastal city, Dalian in China.
-Then I moved to Northern Germany and lived there for about 7 years.
-I got my master and Ph.D degree in physical oceanography at GEOMAR Helmholtz Centre for Ocean Research Kiel and enjoyed traveling around Europe very much.
-Before starting my current position in the US, I also moved back to China and worked there as a scientist for 3 years.
-Currently, I am exploring work and life in the US and practicing photography.
+I am originally from China and have been living abroad for many years.
+I completed my undergraduate studies in the coastal city of Dalian, China, before moving to Kiel in Northern Germany, where I earned my master degree and Ph.D. in physical oceanography at GEOMAR Helmholtz Centre for Ocean Research Kiel.
+During that time, I enjoyed traveling throughout Europe.
+Before starting my current position in the U.S., I also returned to China and worked as a scientist for three years.
+Now, I am exploring both work and life in the U.S. while also practicing photography.